 If you have a developmental disability or love someone with a developmental disability, then here at The Council, you are family.
 And you will not be left behind.
 And you shall not be forgotten.
 At the heart of our mission is the notion that every life matters, that differences are to be embraced and celebrated.
 The Council commits itself to every Kentuckian with a developmental or intellectual disability, at every stage of life.
 From prenatal diagnosis to the end of life, we strive to be your advocate and your friend.

 We are a small nonprofit with a great big vision: a society that includes, values and empowers children, youth and adults with developmental disabilities.
 Our mission is to initiate positive change on behalf of our constituents.
-The Council is a Louisville-based nonprofit that provides advocacy training, support, crisis intervention, information referral, guidance and outreach activities to families, to their children and to adults with autism-spectrum disorders, Down syndrome, cerebral palsy, spina bifida, seizure disorders, and the spectrum of developmental and intellectual disabilities.
+The Council is a Louisville-based nonprofit rooted in advocacy of fully inclusive lives for individuals of all ages who have developmental and/or intellectual disabilities.
 We have been affiliated with Metro United Way as a partner agency for 45-plus years, and we are grateful for United Way's commitment to serving our community.

-The Council helps families support loved ones -- providing training, information and one-on-one assistance to navigate the complexities surrounding special needs trusts, Medicaid waivers, guardianship and the education system.
+The Council helps individuals, families and caregivers by providing one-on-one guidance, traning events and social events to navigate essential community resources to help individuals live their best lives.
 We are here to serve your family for a lifetime, offering training and empowerment through all the stages of your journey.

 The Council was founded more than 60 years ago when newspaper publisher Barry Bingham Sr. printed an open letter inviting families of children with developmental disabilities to organize in mutual support.
 In 1952, a small band of parents responded to the call, joining together to form a private, non-profit parent association.
 Through the years, The Council's advocacy initiatives have led to changes in laws, services and expectations that have reshaped the culture and the landscape for all Kentuckians with developmental disabilities.